Home > Business > Commercial > Best practices and mistakes to avoid in managing customer disputes

 Another common misconception is that the Business Ombudsman is not very accessible.
 However, any company or professional group, regardless of its size or sector of activity, can apply to the ombudsman.
 Generally speaking, any contract can also provide for referral to a mediator if there is a dispute over the application of a contractual clause, or relating to the subject matter of a contract or its performance (disputed delivery, infringement of an intellectual property right, breach of confidentiality, etc.).

-And what about collaborative law procedures (procedures involving the parties and their lawyers) for which we often hear that they bring few conclusive results.
-However, these procedures lead to an agreement in more than 90 % cases among the professionals who implement them, with the satisfaction of ending the dispute under conditions acceptable to both parties; unlike the legal procedure, which is often win-lose.
+And what about collaborative law procedures (procedures involving the parties and their lawyers), which are often said to produce few conclusive results.
+Yet these procedures lead to an agreement in more than 90 % of cases among the professionals who use them, with the satisfaction of putting an end to the dispute under conditions that are acceptable to both parties; unlike legal proceedings, which are often win-lose.

-Furthermore, it must be taken into account that for legal claims not exceeding a certain amount[1], the parties have the obligation to demonstrate an amicable attempt to resolve the dispute prior to referral to the judge, through conciliation, mediation or an attempt at a participatory procedure, under penalty of inadmissibility .
-The magistrates refer the parties to mediation when the parties do not justify having carried out a specific amicable resolution procedure before their referral.
+In addition, it should be borne in mind that for legal claims not exceeding a certain amount[1]Under the new procedure, the parties are obliged to demonstrate that they have made an amicable attempt to resolve the dispute before bringing the case before the court, by means of conciliation, mediation or an attempt at a participatory procedure, failing which the case will be inadmissible.
+Judges will refer parties to mediation when the parties do not prove that they have carried out a specific amicable dispute resolution procedure prior to their referral to the court.

 The last tip

-Finally, it is appropriate to compare the cost of using a mediator or the collaborative process with the estimated cost of legal proceedings, including the duration and outcome (possible appeal, risk of insolvency of the other party, etc. .) are often more uncertain.
+Finally, it is a good idea to compare the cost of using a mediator or the collaborative process with the estimated cost of legal proceedings, the duration and outcome of which (possible appeal, risk of insolvency of the other party, etc.) are often more uncertain.

-Dispute management is a real challenge for companies: they must above all consider them as areas for improvement.
-Managing them well allows you to learn about the processes inherent to the company but also to identify consumer expectations and anticipate them.
+Managing disputes is a real challenge for companies: above all, they must consider them as areas for improvement.
+Managing them well means learning about the company's inherent processes, as well as identifying and anticipating consumer expectations.

 Footnotes